 How Long Do You Have to File a Slip and Fall Lawsuit?

-Under Florida law, you have four years from your injury to file a lawsuit.
+Under Florida law, you have two years from your injury to file a lawsuit.
 This is called the statute of limitations.
 The clock starts running when you found out or should have reasonably learned of your injuries.
 However, circumstances may change the statute of limitations in your case.
 For these reasons, meet with a skilled Ocala slip and fall attorney as soon as you can after your slip and fall.
 Your attorney will tell you when your statute of limitations expires and file your case well before the deadline.

 If you miss the deadline, you will lose your legal right to pursue compensation through the legal system.
 Nothing will stop you from filing a claim.
 However, if you do, the at-fault party will ask the court to throw out your filing since the deadline has expired.
 Since they are correct, the court must grant them their request.